lithops-cloud/lithops/docs/source/compute_config/oracle_functions.md

 ## Viewing the execution logs

-You can view the function executions logs in your local machine using the *lithops client*:
+You can view the function execution logs on your local machine using the *Lithops client*:

 ```bash
 lithops logs poll